hikeventures/hikeventures.github.io/_posts/trips/2015-07-12-Packrafting-River-Bobr-Poland.markdown

 <img src="https://farm1.staticflickr.com/402/18948498304_f6675585f1_o.jpg" width="992" height="558" alt="packrafting alpacka raft werner shuna astral designs ytv">

-You can find the GPS data of the trip <a href="http://www.movescount.com/moves/move68389841">here</a>.
+You can find the GPS data of the trip <a rel="nofollow" href="http://www.movescount.com/moves/move68389841">here</a>.

 In our next post I will write about a hike from Jagniąntków to the Polish - Czech border and then I also try to find some time to create a short movie with our GoPro footage from this trip.
 More soon on HikeVentures...